FERPA: What Faculty and Staff Members Need to Know

 As a general principle, you may not disclose student information in oral, written, or electronic form to anyone except BC staff and faculty who need the information to perform their university functions.

-You have a legal responsibility under FERPA to protect the confidentiality of the student educational records in your possession.
+You have a legal responsibility under FERPA to protect the privacy of the student educational records in your possession, which are classified as confidential information under BC; Data Security Policy.
 You may not access educational records for personal reasons.

 Student information stored in an electronic format must be secure and available only to those entitled to access that information.

 You may not release lists or files with student information to any third party outside your college or departmental unit.

 Student information should not be stored on laptops or home computers unless it is encrypted.
 Personal digital assistants used to read confidential data should be password protected.

 Student information in paper format must be shredded before disposal or placed in a locked disposal bin.

 Student educational records include records directly related to a student and maintained by the institution or by a party acting for the institution.
 Examples include exams, papers, advising notes, applications, and financial documents..

 FERPA requires institutions to allow students to review educational records upon request.

 Personal notes maintained by and for a sole individual as a memory aid and not made available to any other faculty or staff members are exempted from this requirement under FERPA.
 Nevertheless, such “sole possession notes” could be subject to discovery through a court subpoena.